demiculus/demiculus.github.io/chaos.md

 ## Chaos vs Clarity

-Balancing Chaos and Clarity is crucial for productivity in workplace.
+Balancing Chaos and Clarity is crucial for productivity in the workplace.
 This post explores how to maximize Clarity.

 ## Understanding Chaos and Clarity

 - **Chaos**: Confusion, disorder, and lack of direction.
 - **Clarity**: Understanding, order, and clear direction.

-A company's productivity depends on its balance of Chaos and Clarity. **More Chaos leads to negative productivity**
+A company's productivity depends on its balance of Chaos and Clarity. **More Chaos leads to negative productivity**.

 ### Chaos Indicators

-- Fleeings: Anxiousness, confusion
+- Feelings: Anxiousness, confusion
 - Phrases:
   - I didn't get it
   - Too many things